sambeck87/service-track-app/README.md

 ## 🛠 Backend repository: <a name="frontend"></a>

-To visit the frontend repository, please [click here](https://github.com/sambeck87/service-track-API).
+To visit the backend repository, please [click here](https://github.com/sambeck87/service-track-API).

 ## 🛠 Built With <a name="built-with"></a>